Descot21/Lycian/docs/intro/index.md

 # Introduction to site

-**What is Trmmili Texts?**
+**What is Trmilli Texts?**

-Trmmili (*pronounced tur-MEE-lee*) texts is a expanding systematic digital corpus of Lycian langauge epigraphic texts created by Dane Scott under the guidance of Prof. Neel Smith, College of the Holy Cross.
+Trmilli texts is a expanding systematic digital corpus of Lycian langauge epigraphic texts created by Dane Scott under the guidance of Prof. Neel Smith, College of the Holy Cross.
 This is an expanding database with aim of being a comprehensive resource for Lycian inscriptions.
 This website is the public-facing resource that is generated from Dane Scott's undergraduate senior thesis.

 This website contains diplomatic and normalized editions of Lycian texts tied closely with citable images of the iscription istelf.
 Tied to each inscription is an automatically updating concordance of Lycian words and a lexicon based on Craig Melchert's 2004 book *A Dictionary of the Lycian Language*.
 With these are a group of articles on the divinities mentioned  or appearing in the epigraphic corpus.
 Forthcomming are resources for the morphology of Lycian terms that will be tied to the text in which each lexical token appears.
 Translation of these texts, though possible for a select number of inscriptions with the completion of the morphology, is beyond the scope of this project.